Holy Names University provides students the opportunity to earn a Masters in Music in Music Education with Kodály

-- The Kennedy Arts Center houses a folk song collection that has been declared an archive by the Library of Congress.
+- The Eleanor G. Locke Music Resource Center houses a folk song collection that has been declared an archive by the Library of Congress.
 This special collection, representing major and minor regional and ethnic groups in the United States, is uniquely organized according to pedagogical content and has proved invaluable to teachers who come to select songs for teaching musical skills through singing.
 Over 500 songs are now online and feature scores, recordings and game instructions.

 - The curriculum features core courses in pedagogy, solfège and musicianship, choral conducting, folk music, children’s vocal pedagogy, and choral singing.

 - Supervised student teaching placements are provided in surrounding Piedmont and Oakland public schools.

 - Students can complete the program in 1 year or part time.
 See the1-3 year schedule here and lecture times for 2017-2018.

 - Students intending to teach in public schools may be eligible for the Logan Scholarship - 50% tuition discount in 2018-2019.
 More information here.